-The rear subframe must be of a prototype design the construction of which is free
+The rear subframe must be of a prototype design the construction of which is free or a modified version of a production homologated chassis.

 A Carbon Fibre monocoque seat unit is allowed and free in its construction.
 Kevlar may be used around the frame mounting and any fixing points only.